jazzfan2/helper_scripts/README.md

 This program takes two arguments:
 1. the full path to the directory where the selected file resides
 2. the name of selected file

+## updatenotify.sh

+'updatenotify.sh' launches a notifying popup in case Ubuntu software updates are available.
+Meant to act as a background daemon, called from the $HOME/.sessionetc file (i.e the 'startup applications' file read by EMWM's session manager).

 # Credits:
 Thanks to Alexander Pampuchin (https://fastestcode.org/) for his wonderful project 'Enhanced Motif Window Manager' (EMWM) among which the 'XFile' file manager and many more applications.